brianhigh/challenging_data/waddl_to_csv.md

 Error: nul character not allowed (line 1)
 ```

 Unfortunately we are not allowed to enter nulls here.
-So, we just skip them.
+So, we have to skip them.
 That will leave the empty cells truly empty ("") and so we use the empty
 string as the NA string with `na.strings = ""`.
+Unfortunately, some of the
+file reading functions do not support skipping nulls and just give errors when
+it encounters these values.

 At least now we have a better idea of what embedded nulls are, why
 they're there (probably), and why it's (probably) okay to skip them, at least in
 this situation.

-## Appendix III: What's UTF-16LE?
+## Appendix II: What's UTF-16LE?

 UTF-16 is a file encoding for 16-bit (2-byte) Unicode characters.
 We suspected we
 had an UTF-16LE file because of the two special bytes starting the file.
 These